 Unlike in Proof-of-Work (PoW) systems, DFINITY does not require your machines to solve any puzzles.
-All the computational power provided the network uses for actual transactions.
-As Proof-of-Stake is in itself a much less demanding process, the energy saving are substantial.
+All the computational power of the network is used for actual transactions.
+As Proof-of-Stake is in itself a much less demanding process, the energy saving is substantial.

 DFINITY does not require any GPUs or special chips to mine.
 This way you can use the hardware you already have to contribute to the network.

 Get in touch and be a part of our mining network from day one.

 Dfinities are participation tokens that in current designs perform three well-defined roles within the network:

 Although dfinities will have value and might be exchanged, the general view within DFINITY is that currency needs to be stable and should either be created by existing financial institutions using the colored coin model (where, e.g, a bank stands behind tokens that it issues into the system) or by next generation cryptofiat schemes that piggyback the economies where they are used e.g. PHI.

 The initial issuance of DFN tokens has been distributed among contributors in multiple rounds of fundraising (Early Contributors, DFINITY Stiftung Endowment, Seed Round, Strategic Round, Presale) and in a public airdrop to early community members.
 DFN will be available on exchanges around the time of network launch.